connervieira/Predator/HARDWARE.md

     - All of the parts are physically small, and can be easily fit in tight places, like the interior of a vehicle.
     - The entire system is lightweight, making it easy to move around.
     - Each device is very low power usage, so it should be easy to install using existing infrastructure in your car, building, or other system.
+- Disadvantages:
+    - This hardware configuration severely struggles to successfully read license plates on fast moving vehicles due to the low shutter speed of the camera.
 - Price Range: ~$100
 - Parts:
     - Camera: ELP-USB500W02M-SFV(5-50)